usernamehw/vscode-todo-md/docs/how-to-build.md

-# To build this extension you need to run 2 scripts:
+# For dev build of this extension you need to run 2 scripts:

 ## This script watches files inside `src` directory